Introduced SpeciesMay 14, 2008

-Humans have spread non-native animals and plants around the world and they have done so at an unprecedented rate in the last century.
+Humans have spread non-native animals and plants around the world and have done so at an unprecedented rate in the last century.
 The establishment and spread of exotic species are a major threat to worldwide biodiversity (Drake and ICSU 1989, Cox 1999).
 Amphibians have been greatly affected by introduced species through direct predation and competition.
-In addition, recent studies have found that other factors of decline, such as habitat modification (Adams 2000), chemical contaminants (Relyea Rick and Mills 2001), UV-B (Kats et al. 2000), and disease (Kiesecker et al. 2001) work synergistically to exacerbate the negative affects of introduced species on native amphibians.
-Below we describe a few well studied examples.
+Recent studies have found that other factors of decline, such as habitat modification (Adams 2000), chemical contaminants (Relyea Rick and Mills 2001), UV-B (Kats et al. 2000), and disease (Kiesecker et al. 2001) work synergistically to exacerbate the negative affects of introduced species on native amphibians.
+Below we describe a few well-studied examples.

-R. muscosa and trout photos © Vance Vredenburg
+Rana muscosa and non-native rainbow trout photos © Vance Vredenburg

-Despite the extensive evidence that trout are capable of eliminating R. muscosa populations, Fortunately, fish stocking has been stopped in National Parks and Forest Service wilderness areas.
+With the extensive evidence that trout are capable of eliminating R. muscosa populations, fish stocking has been stopped in National Parks and Forest Service wilderness areas.
 A recent study compared the occurrence of frogs and fish in Kings Canyon National Park to those in the John Muir Wilderness and found that frogs were more abundant in the National Park whereas fish were more abundant in the wilderness area (Knapp and Matthews 2000).
-A trout removal study (Vredenburg 2004) at three Sierra lakes in Kings Canyon showed rapid recovery of Rana muscosa and also identified the vulnerable stage of the frog life cycle as the tadpole with caged fish experiments.
+A trout removal study (Vredenburg 2004) at three Sierra Nevada lakes in Kings Canyon showed rapid recovery of Rana muscosa and also identified the vulnerable stage of the frog life cycle as the tadpole with caged fish experiments.
 Another attempt was made to repeat the results at another series of lakes (Knapp, Boiano and Vredenburg 2007) and the frog populations again quickly increased.
 In addition, lakes without any frogs were colonized after fish were removed, creating the beginnings of a metapopulation of Rana muscosa.
 These re-colonization events give hope that this frog can return to being the most common vertebrate in the high elevation Sierra Nevada if they can also withstand disease, contaminants and UV radiation.
 Unfortunately Davidson and Knapp (2007) have suggested that pesticides blown into Sierran aquatic habitats from the California Central Valley are also negatively affecting the populations of R. muscosa and may limit recovery at some locations even after the removal of introduced trout.
-If you would like to learn more about R. muscosa visit the species account on AmphibiaWeb Rana muscosa or visit www.mylfrog.info.
+To learn more, visit the species account on AmphibiaWeb Rana muscosa or visit www.mylfrog.info.

 Other Fish and Other Places

 In addition to non-native trout in the high elevation Sierra Nevada, brown trout and rainbow trout have also been introduced throughout the range of the spotted tree frog (Litoria spenceri) in South-Eastern Australia (Gillespie 2001).
-L. speceri has suffered severe population declines (it is listed nationally as critically endangered, see our AmphibiaWeb watch list) and the geographic patterns of decline correspond to the pattern of trout introductions, suggesting that trout are a significant factor in their declines.
+L. spenceri has suffered severe population declines (it is listed nationally as critically endangered, see the AmphibiaWeb Watch List) and the geographic patterns of decline correspond to the pattern of trout introductions, suggesting that trout are a significant factor in their declines.
 In addition, Gillespie (2001) conducted field and laboratory experiments to examine the effect of introduce trout on larval L. spenceri and found that brown trout significantly reduce survivorship.

-Rana aurora photo ©2003 William Flaxington and Lepomis macrochirus photo ©2002 John White
+Rana aurora © 2003 William Flaxington and Lepomis macrochirus © 2002 John White

 In Arizona, R. catesbeiana appears to be responsible for the declines in native leopard frog populations, Rana yavapaiensis and R. chiricahuensis.
 Schwalbe and Rosen (1988) found only one site out of 80 where R. yavapaiensis and R. chiricahuensis coexist with R. catesbeiana.
 Out of 252 stomach contents examined, 14.6% contained vertebrates and the dominant vertebrate found was other anurans, suggesting that predation may be a significant factor.